elabftw/elabftw/doc/install-drop.rst

 * Copy the IP address

-* Go to the control panel of your domain name provider.
+* Optional: go to the control panel of your domain name provider.
 Point your domain (or subdomain) to the IP address of your drop.
 It might take a bit of time for the DNS to propagate (a few hours).

+.. note:: Without a domain pointing to the drop, you will have a self signed certificate (so users will have a warning), whereas if you have a domain name, you will get a proper SSL certificate from Let's Encrypt.

 Install everything